direktiv/direktiv-apps/requester/readme.md

 # Request

+## Input

-Takes a simple json file like the one below to send a HTTP request using Direktiv.
+Request takes a simple json input like the one below.

 ```json
 {